-Feeling overwhelmed by your project?
+Feeling overwhelmed by your project or team?

 The best leaders rely on their intuition, and this is what will allow you to make quick judgments when data isn’t available, which happens more often than not on projects.